 IOC TRAINING COURSES ON HARMFUL ALGAE

-- IOC Identification Qualification in Harmful Marine Microalgae 2021 (CLOSED FOR APPLICATIONS)
+- IOC Identification Qualification in Harmful Marine Microalgae 2023 (OPEN FOR APPLICATIONS)

-- IOC International Training Course and Identification Qualification in Harmful Marine Microalgae: 6-day ‘Brush-up’ Course followed by a 5-day optional workshop on bHAB species 2020 (CLOSED FOR APPLICATIONS)
+- IOC International Training Course and Identification Qualification in Harmful Marine Microalgae: 6-day ‘Brush-up’ Course followed by a 5-day optional workshop on bHAB species (CURRENTLY NOT OPEN FOR APPLICATIONS)

-- 13th IOC UNESCO Advanced Phytoplankton Course: Taxonomy and Systematics, Naples, 2022 tentatively (NOT YET OPEN FOR APPLICATIONS)
+- 13th IOC UNESCO Advanced Phytoplankton Course: Taxonomy and Systematics, Naples, 2024 (OPEN FOR APPLICATIONS BEFORE 5th January 2024)

 Capacity development is a main element of the IOC Harmful Algal Bloom Programme.
 At each Session of the IOC Intergovernmental Panel on Harmful Algal Blooms (IPHAB) courses and training opportunities are planned either as IOC stand alone activites or in close partnership with other organisations and partners.